xland/ScreenCapture/ReadMe.md

     /// 1 quit by press close btn;
     /// 2 quit by press right mouse btn;
     /// 3 quit by press esc keyboard
-    /// 4 quit when copy rgb color
+    /// 4 quit when copy rgb color;
-    /// 5 quit when copy hex color
+    /// 5 quit when copy hex color;
+    /// 6 quit when copy cmyk color;
+    /// 7 quit when copy mouse position;
-    /// 6 quit when save to file
+    /// 8 quit when save to file;
-    /// 7 quit when save to clipboard console.log("the quit code is:",code)
+    /// 9 quit when save to clipboard;
+    console.log("the quit code is:",code)
 });
 ```